-It's so amazing that a tiny, fertilized embryo eventually develops and grows into a full grown human being, complete with a nerve network, a giant impulse super highway, the spinal cord, and an incredibly complicated hub of neurons called the brain.
-During prenatal brain development a baby's brain goes from zero neurons to a 100 billion!
+It’s so amazing that a tiny, fertilized embryo eventually develops and grows into a full-grown human being, complete with a nerve network, a giant impulse superhighway, the spinal cord, and an incredibly complicated hub of neurons called the brain.
+During prenatal brain development, a baby’s brain goes from zero neurons to 100 billion!

 At three weeks of gestation, the embryo consists of three layers; the outer ectoderm, the middle mesoderm, and the inner endoderm.

 Nerve cells are derived from a specialized type of cell from the ectoderm.
 The growth cones in these cells are responsible for the formation of axons and dendrites, parts of the nerve cell.

 At The Beginning

 The brain cells begin to divide at the tip of the embryo and form a tube.
 This neural tube then expands slowly to form the brain and the spinal cord.
 At first, the brain cells start to multiply quickly but the pace slows down during the second trimester.

 During the third week of gestation, the neural groove is formed which will later develop into the primary brain structure.
 This groove will curl up to form the neural tube.
 The neural tube is the precursor of the spinal cord.
 Then the neural crest cells begin to form.

 It is these neural crest cells that differentiate into brain cells and nerves.
 By the fourth month, various sections of the human brain will become established and distinct.
 Five brain vesicles can be seen clearly at this stage.
 These vesicles eventually become the forebrain, the midbrain, and the hind brain.